 Ameronis chats with the driver, whose name turns out to be Kludd, and whose horse is named Nulda.
 As before, Ameronis sets a goal of being able to pet nearby animals, and fortunately for her, Nulda is friendly and has a good temperament, and happily allows this.
 Ameronis insists you come and feel how soft Nulda is.

 Sturdy and muscular, with short, soft hair, Nulda nickers softly, lightly nudging you with her feed-bag-covered muzzle.
-You pet her for a while, but your attention is soon drawn by Kludd, who whistles and points down the curve the Grand Aveseran way over yonder.
+You pet her for a while, but your attention is soon drawn by Kludd, who whistles and points down the curve of the Grand Aveseran way over yonder.
 It’s still a fair distance away, but you can see the sails of the enormous ship that steadily makes its way up the river.
 Your group’s timing was lucky, Kludd declares.

 Over the next several minutes, you watch the ship as it draws closer, dwarfing all the other vessels it passes, both with its massive hull, and its array of huge sails, which catch the wind fully and allow it to glide effortlessly upriver.
 Kludd was right; it is extremely fancy, with elaborately carved woodwork, blue and white paintwork, and gold-coloured trimmings.
 It shifts into a shipping lane quite close to the promenade, allowing you to see the name carved and painted on the side as it glides past; “Her Eminence”.
 It continues on its way, smooth and graceful, like a large swan, and you watch it until it begins to fade from view.